 - Political views

 Some information is kept at the credit reporting companies, but not displayed on your credit reports.
-Negative items that have been closed out over seven years ago generally fall into this category.
-The data still exists at the credit reporting company, but is not included in most credit reports.
+Negative items that have been closed out more than seven years ago generally fall into this category.